Canon D30 vs Sony A7 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D30 and Sony Alpha A7 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the D30 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D30 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D30 was succeeded by the Canon D60.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon D30 and the Sony A7 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.